Blazer9001/blazer9001.github.io/eternalvoidofhell.md

 <button class="hell" onclick="scream()">Burn</button>
 <br>
 <br>
-no really if you wanna contact me too bad
+no really if you wanna contact me go for it

+`blazer@blazeriscool.dev`